Do you feel the need for speed? That is, to speed up WordPress?

 One of the big changes in WordPress site speed over the past few years came from the change in the default WordPress editor.

-The project, called Gutenberg, created a new block editor that allowed much greater flexibility in creating WordPress pages and posts.
-However, there's another benefit to using the WordPress Block Editor.
+The Gutenberg project created a new block editor that allowed much greater flexibility in creating WordPress pages and posts.
+However, there’s another benefit to using the WordPress Block Editor.

 It’s screaming fast!